projecttacoma/bulk-export-server/README.md

 #### `_elements` Query Parameter

 The server supports the optional and experimental query parameter `_elements` as defined by the Bulk Data Access IG (here)[https://build.fhir.org/ig/HL7/bulk-data/export.html#query-parameters].
-The `_elements` parameter is a string of comma-delimited HL7® FHIR® Elements filter the returned resources to only include listed elements and mandatory elements.
-Mandatory elements are defined as elements in the StructureDefinition of a resource type have a minimum cardinality of 1.
+The `_elements` parameter is a string of comma-delimited HL7® FHIR® Elements used to filter the returned resources to only include listed elements and mandatory elements.
+Mandatory elements are defined as elements in the StructureDefinition of a resource type which have a minimum cardinality of 1.
 Because this server provides json-formatted data, `resourceType` is also an implied mandatory element for all Resources.

 The returned resources are only filtered by elements that are applicable to them.
 For example, if a request looks like the following: